 CREATIVITY IN QUARANTINE

-Engaging our young artists on social media and Instagram has opened up a world of new opportunities for connection, collaboration, creativity, and employment.
+Engaging our young artists on social media and Instagram opened up a world of new opportunities for connection, collaboration, creativity, and employment.
 This page is a small window into our life together while sheltering in place.

 Art & Conversation

-Weekly programming changes based on youth interests and input.
+Programming adjusted from week to week based on youth interests and input.

 Creative challenges, posted by staff and youth, offer a platform for young people to voice what's on their minds and share their art with the community on a variety of relevant themes, for example: what they carry, who they miss, what they're thankful for, or a significant song that has impacted them.